Updated June 2026

 - Duration: 30-40 minutes

-- Objective: Develop cardiovascular endurance, mental resilience, and total body strength through a combination of distance work and functional movements.
+- Objective: Develop cardiovascular endurance, mental resilience, and total-body strength.

 - 5-7 minutes of light cardio (jump rope, brisk walk, etc.).